When Machines Work Smarter Than Us, What's Our Role?

 The strongest candidates arrive with concrete examples: how tasks can be restructured, how teams can scale output, and how AI can be embedded across functions.
 The real value lies not in personal efficiency, but in collective transformation.

 Entrepreneurship benefits disproportionately.
 AI lowers barriers across coding, marketing, operations, and strategy.
 Synthetic teams can now be assembled by individuals.
-This enables both independent ventures and internal innovation.
+This enables both independent ventures and internal innovation at a scale that was previously impossible without significant capital.

 Universities will not disappear.
 Their value extends beyond content delivery into networking, identity formation, and experiential learning.
-However, standardized instruction and middle-layer inefficiencies are likely to shrink.
+However, standardized instruction and middle-layer inefficiencies are likely to shrink significantly over the next decade.

 The most meaningful impact of AI lies outside corporate optimization.
 In underserved regions, AI provides access to education, guidance, and medical insight where none previously existed.
 While imperfect, the improvement is transformative.